 Some recipes are more appropriate for different types of dogs.
 For example, the Chicken Dish With Carrots recipe is a good recipe for dogs with sensitive stomachs, and the Lamb Dish With Cranberries is great for dogs prone to allergies.

 Discussion of the Primary Ingredients (Good and Bad)

 Ollie is committed to using fresh ingredients that are prepared and packaged in human-grade facilities.

 Ollie strives to make sure that all the ingredients in the recipes are purposeful and packed with nutrients.
 For example, you’ll find spinach, blueberries, and rosemary in a lot of the recipes.

 Spinach is a rich source of several different kinds of vitamins, and also contains iron and antioxidants.
 Blueberries are also rich in antioxidants and packed with fiber.
-Small doses of rosemary is also good for dogs as it has antibacterial, antiviral and antifungal properties.
+Small doses of rosemary are also good for dogs as it has antibacterial, antiviral, and antifungal properties.

 Single Source of Protein

 Other than the presence of fish oil, Ollie’s recipes only contain one source of meat.
 For example, the beef recipe only contains beef and beef organs, and the chicken recipe contains chicken meat and whole dried eggs.